 In October of last year, Ryan and I made the changes we’d been planning for months: we quit our jobs and left our apartment in Boston to pursue a life of traveling, writing, and freelancing online.
-Today, we have no jobs, no home, and no concrete plans, our possessions fit in our backpacks, and we earn money mostly from writing – oh, and we’re in Thailand.We wanted to quit our jobs & travel the world - and we finally did!
+Today, we have no jobs, no home, and no concrete plans, our possessions fit in our backpacks, and we earn money mostly from writing – oh, and we’re in Thailand.We wanted to quit our jobs & #travel the world - and we finally did!
 Here's why and how. #digitalnomad Click To Tweet

 Maybe I should back up…

 They were entrepreneurs or freelancers, and worked as writers, designers, programmers, or even admin assistants.
 They called themselves “digital nomads” and said they were “location independent,” and they traveled constantly, or lived for a few months at a time in places like Bali or Chiang Mai before moving on to the next exotic locale.
 They weren’t interested in the rat race; they were interested in living a creative life on their own terms.

 Hearing about people who bucked society’s expectations to chart their own path was incredibly inspiring.
 It sounded unconventional and exciting and fulfilling.
 It was very different from the life I had planned for myself – one that included attending grad school and working full-time in international development – but this idea of working for myself from someplace like Thailand sounded like a dream, nonetheless.

 The post-Peace Corps trip I took in Southeast Asia, including traveling around Thailand and Malaysia with Ryan, only cemented the idea that this dream life could be possible.
 The cost of living and traveling was unbelievably low, the places we visited were amazing, and I met people doing all kinds of interesting things to make their travel-filled dreams a reality.

 But our day-to-day lives left us wondering what else was out there and wanting something more.
 We found ourselves constantly reminiscing about past travels, desperately waiting for a week or two of vacation per year, and fantasizing about giving it all up to do something different.

 The weekend after I started at my last job, Ryan and I went hiking in Maine, and had a conversation that led us to realize we were interested in starting a travel and outdoors blog.
 I’d always loved writing, and Ryan was getting more into photography.
 We wanted to share our passion for travel and the outdoors, as well as the tips we’ve picked up along the way, hoping to inspire others to travel, get out in nature, and seek adventure.

 As much as we were committed to our life in Boston – working hard, finding an apartment we loved, exploring New England, spending time with friends – those ideas of a totally different life were always in the back of our minds.

 It really boils down to our belief that there’s another way to live – and in the age of the Internet, it’s easier than ever.
 While it might sound like a crazy thing we’re doing, just Google something like “quit my job to travel” or “work online in Thailand” for (literally) millions of search results that suggest it’s not so uncommon.

 Over the last few years, I was so lucky to have the chance to work at places I’d long admired and that did exactly the type of work I was interested in.
 But I found myself resistant to the idea of working for someone else, bristling at the long and inflexible hours, and lamenting the lack of flexibility, creativity, and independence (maybe a delayed effect of growing up with self-employed parents?).

 We wanted to leave the U.S. because what seems to have become a typical modern lifestyle – one that revolves around constant “busyness,” working yourself into the ground, sacrificing health and relationships, fighting for promotions and recognition, waiting a whole year for one week off, earning as much money as possible, spending it on big houses and fancy clothes, and consuming and then consuming some more – just isn’t what we want.

 Our time on earth is remarkably short, and we can, in fact, use it in any way we want.
 Why shouldn’t we spend it trying to make our dreams come true?
 And maybe it’s morbid to bring this up, but life is also utterly unpredictable.

 We got engaged in December 2015, and it wasn’t long afterwards that we set fall of 2016 as our date for leaving – giving us enough time to save up more money, start experimenting with freelance work, and take care of some logistics (like getting rid of almost a whole apartment worth of stuff!).

 We got married last August, and in October, we finally quit our jobs in Boston.
 The next few months didn’t go quite as planned, owing to a host of health and family struggles, but it meant we were able to spend some time at home in Montana, seeing friends and family and even getting in some skiing.

 By the beginning of March, everything was finally in place, and we took a one-way flight to Bangkok.
-As I write this, it’s 81 and sunny, and we’re sitting on a balcony overlooking a river on the island of Koh Kut.
+As I write this, it’s 81 and sunny, and we’re sitting on a balcony overlooking a river on the island of Koh Kood.
 Are our lives here perfect?
 Are all our problems gone?
 No. But here we are, finally living the life we’ve dreamed of.

 Working for yourself means taking on all kinds of tasks and responsibilities you’d normally never worry about (accounting, taxes, legal status, insurance, and website maintenance, to name a few), and it means a constant hustle to find new opportunities – and frankly, never being sure where your next paycheck will come from or how big it will be.

 But by starting in a region of the world with a low cost of living, where just our savings will go a long way, we’re able to hedge against some of the financial risk.
 And to us, the lower standard of living here is more than worth the ability to pursue this.
-No doubt this lifestyle comes with some other sacrifices, too, but the creativity and flexibility it allows is more important to us than the money and security we’re giving up.
+No doubt this lifestyle comes with some other sacrifices, too, but the creativity and flexibility it allows are more important to us than the money and security we’re giving up.